DylanGreene/compression-project/docs/hoursDG.md

-04/20/2016: 30 m - In lab presentation and also trying to fix a corrupted double linked list 04/22/2016: 1 h - Team meeting fixing git repository issue after messed up merge 04/24/2016: 2 h - Group meeting working on and finishing the Image class
+04/20/2016: 30 m - In lab presentation and also trying to fix a corrupted double linked list 04/22/2016: 1 h - Team meeting fixing git repository issue after messed up merge 04/24/2016: 2 h - Group meeting working on and finishing the Image class 04/24/2016: 2 h 40 m - Group pair programming to work on the SubImage and CompressedImage classes